 While OTC retinoids may be acceptable for all skin tones, you should consult a professional if you have darker skin and want to use these treatments long-term.
-Additionally, it is worth noting that retinoids are frequently used to acne and fine lines rather than hyperpigmentation.
+Additionally, it is worth noting that retinoids are frequently used for acne and fine lines rather than Hyperpigmentation.
 Therefore, retinoids may not be the optimal first-line therapy.
-If you have many skin issues, you might want to consider the following: Differin Gel is a prescription-only retinoid that aids in treating acne and hyperpigmentation.
+If you have many skin issues, you might want to consider the following: Differin Gel is a prescription-only retinoid that aids in treating acne and Hyperpigmentation.

 If you love to have long sun exposure, chemical peels may not be the ideal treatment option.
 Chemical peels increase the sensitivity of your skin to the sun’s rays.
-If you do not wear sunscreen or employ other forms of UV protection, the sun might aggravate your hyperpigmentation.
-You must use additional vigilance for at least one week following your last chemical peel.
+If you do not wear sunscreen or employ other forms of UV protection, the sun might aggravate your Hyperpigmentation.
+After your last chemical peel, you must use additional vigilance for at least one week.

 Chemical peels maybe work if you have the following:

 - sun damage